supercodingninja/mern-jwt-auth-setup/README.md

+I plan to include images and a recording of how I implemented this repository.

 # JWT Authentication Setup Guide for the MERN stack
 A guide for getting up and running with a JWT user authentication system for a React application using an Express + Mongo backend.